 Finish VATT economists Jarkko Harju, Ilpo Kauppinen and Olli Ropponen have studied the interesting effects of an interest barrier that was introduced in Finland to restrict the profit-shifting opportunities of multinational enterprises (MNEs).
 They employed full population data of Finnish, Swedish and Danish MNEs and a difference-indifferences methodology, where Swedish and Danish MNEs serve as a control group.

 First Annual Conference: "The Euro - Which Way to Go?"

 Thon EU Hotel, Rue de la Loi / Wetstraat 75, B-1000 Brussels

 EconPol Europe - the new European Network for Economic and Fiscal Policy Research - is pleased to announce its official Founding Conference and first Annual Meeting.
 The 2-day conference will focus on the governance of fiscal and monetary policy in Europe.
 It will bring together not only the nine network members, but also further high-profile researchers, politicians, experts and journalists to exchange their ideas regarding the economic and institutional development of the EU and the Eurozone.
 It will be a unique platform to facilitate networking and to promote the exchange of the network's latest research results.

-Subscribe to our newsletters and stay updated on the latest publications and events!
+Subscribe to our newsletters (coming up in autumn 2017) and stay updated on the latest publications and events!

 The EconPol Europe Newsletter is a free service and is sent by e-mail.
 It informs you about new research results, important publications, selected events, personal news, upcoming dates and many more items from EconPol Europe.